-- 4.8 In circumstances where a reassessment, because of its nature or timing, cannot with reasonable practicability be completed within the year of study to which it relates, the examiners may permit a candidate to proceed to the next year of the course on condition that: - (1) the reassessment shall be arranged and completed as soon as practicable in accordance with a timetable to be stipulated by them; and - (2) the examiners shall consider the outcome of the reassessment at the earliest feasible opportunity. - 4.9 A candidate who fails to satisfy the examiners in any reassessment of work completed in the first year and conducted in accordance with the regulations in this section shall normally be required to withdraw from the University.
+4.8 In circumstances where a reassessment, because of its nature or timing, cannot with reasonable practicability be completed within the year of study to which it relates, the examiners may permit a candidate to proceed to the next year of the course on condition that:

+- (1) the reassessment shall be arranged and completed as soon as practicable in accordance with a timetable to be stipulated by them; and - the examiners shall consider the outcome of the reassessment at the earliest feasible opportunity. - 4.9 A candidate who fails to satisfy the examiners in any reassessment of work completed in the first year and conducted in accordance with the regulations in this section shall normally be required to withdraw from the University.

-- 5.1 The degree shall be awarded on the recommendation of the examiners at the assessment or reassessment undertaken: - (1) In the case of candidates registered for the degree of Doctor of Education, in respect of the fourth year of study, provided that they are satisfied in all respects as to performance in the Year 4 assessment or permitted reassessment.
+- 5.1 The degree shall be awarded on the recommendation of the examiners at the assessment or reassessment undertaken: - 5.1.1 In the case of candidates registered for the degree of Doctor of Education, in respect of the thesis produced in the final year of study, provided that they are satisfied in all respects as to performance in the final assessment or permitted reassessment.
 In the thesis and examination the candidate is required to show distinct ability to conduct original investigations, to test ideas (whether the candidate's own or those of others) and to understand the relationship of the theme of the investigations to a wider field of knowledge.
 The thesis should show evidence of adequate industry and application.
 The candidate is also expected to show understanding of the relationships of the special theme to a wider field of knowledge.
 The thesis should represent a significant contribution to the development of understanding, for example, through the discovery of new knowledge, the connection of previously unrelated facts, the development of a new theory or the revision of older views.
-The thesis shall not exceed 60,000 words in length.

-- (2) In the case of candidates registered for the degree of Master of Education, in respect of the second year of study, provided that they are satisfied in all respects as to performance in the Year 2 assessment or permitted reassessment.
+The thesis shall not exceed 60,000 words in length. - 5.1.2 In the case of candidates registered for the degree of Master of Education, in respect of the thesis produced in the final year of study, provided that they are satisfied in all respects as to performance in the final year assessment or permitted reassessment.
 In the thesis and examination the candidate is required to show distinct ability to conduct original investigations, to test ideas (whether the candidate's own or those of others) and to obtain appropriate conclusions from the research.
 The thesis should be presented in a clear and systematic manner and not exceed 30,000 words in length. - 5.2 A candidate who wishes to submit a thesis must apply to the Head of Postgraduate Research Service (or nominee).
-A thesis may be presented for examination at any time after the beginning of the last six months of the candidate's prescribed period of study provided that not more than four years in the case of candidates for the degree of Doctor of Education candidates matriculating before 30 September 2014 and two years in the case of candidates for the degree of Master of Education shall have elapsed from the date of registration as a candidate for the degree. - 5.3 For Doctor of Education candidates matriculating from 1 October 2014 onwards, a thesis may be presented for examination at any time after the beginning of the last six months of the candidate's prescribed period of study provided that not more than five years shall have elapsed from the date of the registration as a candidate for the degree. - 5.4 The Academic Director of Research Degree Programmes may give special permission for extensions to the period within which the thesis must be presented on the recommendation of the Head of School (or nominee) concerned. - 5.5 A candidate for the degree shall, not later than three months before the submission of the thesis and in any case no later than three months before the end of the period of advanced study and research, submit for approval to the appropriate Head of School (or nominee) the precise title of the thesis to be examined.
+A thesis may be presented for examination at any time after the beginning of the last six months of the candidate's prescribed period of study provided that not more than the following times have elapsed since the date of registration as a candidate for the degree: